TrainWeb.org Facebook Page

 Map: PG 7 F 11 Topographic Maps

 Automobiles are crossing at Calvert Road.
-That crossing would be permanently closed by the then-imminent construction of Metro's Green Line on the left.
-The track on the right was part of B&O's spur to the University of Maryland's power plant.
+That crossing would soon be permanently closed by the then-imminent construction of Metro's Green Line on the left.
+The track on the right was part of B&O's spur to University of Maryland's power plant.
 A freight train derailed in this vicinity on May 10, 1952.

 Low Plane